 Hydraulic Clutch Pump

-Despite their close connection with engine components, hydraulic clutch pumps are generally foot or hand-powered pumps.
-In a basic vehicle design, the clutch pedal is used to engage a hydraulic piston pump.
+Hydraulic clutch pumps are generally foot or hand-powered despite their close connection with engine components.
+The clutch pedal is used to engage a hydraulic piston pump in a basic vehicle design.
 The pump may be mounted directly to the clutch, or mounting brackets may be used.
-Compressing the pedal forces a piston into a hydraulic cylinder, pressurizing the hydraulic fluids already in the enclosure.
-The mechanical energy created in this manner is transferred from the engine to related devices such as the transmission and drive wheels, allowing the driver to steer, shift and decelerate as needed.
+They were compressing the pedal forces a piston into a hydraulic cylinder, pressurizing the hydraulic fluids already in the enclosure.
+The mechanical energy created in this manner is transferred from the engine to related devices such as the transmission and drive wheels, allowing the driver to steer, shift, and decelerate.
 When the clutch is released, the piston is withdrawn.
 This action draws in hydraulic fluid from a reservoir, which will be compressed with the next engagement of the pedal.
-The engine environment and close proximity to possibly corrosive hydraulic fluids necessitates pump components be made of materials that can handle high temperatures created by friction as well as stand up to corrosion.
+The engine environment and close proximity to possibly corrosive hydraulic fluids necessitate pump components to be made of materials that can handle high temperatures created by friction and stand up to corrosion.
 Die cast stainless steel and cast iron components are popular choices, though ceramics such as silicon carbide and alumina are also applicable in some instances.
-The fluid used must be compatible not only with the hydraulic clutch pump parts but also with the engine itself.
+The fluid used must be compatible with the hydraulic clutch pump parts and the engine itself.
 Pumps may be mounted directly to the clutch, or mounting brackets may be used.